nightscout/trio-docs/docs/EN/settings/configuration/preferences/smbsettings.md

 This safety limiter looks at the difference between your last two blood glucose readings.
 If the difference is large, Trio suspects them to be incorrect and will suspend SMB delivery accordingly.
 You can adjust the amount of change that should be allowed before SMBs are delivered.
 A setting of 0.2 means it will only give SMBs if the difference between the current and previous blood glucose readings is no greater than 20%.

->**Example:**
->
+!!! example

->Your last CGM reading was 90mg/dL.
+    Your last CGM reading was 90mg/dL.
 The very next reading is 115mg/dL, an increase of 27%.
 If Max Delta-BG Threshold SMB is set to 0.2 (20%), this change is larger than the threshold, and no SMBs will be given.

->[!TIP]
+!!! tip

->For a fully closed loop, 0.3 is advised.
+    For a fully closed loop, 0.3 is advised.

 ## Enable SMB With COB
 SMBs will be enabled if you currently have carbs on board (COB) to help you deal with meal spikes.
 This feature should be enabled if you want to use UAM.

->[!NOTE]
+!!! note

->If you already have "[Enable SMB Always](#enable-smb-always)" on, this feature is redundant and does not need to be configured.
+    If you already have "[Enable SMB Always](#enable-smb-always)" on, this feature is redundant and does not need to be configured.

 ## Enable SMB with Temptarget
 SMBs will be enabled if you have set a lower blood sugar target temporarily.
 This will allow you to reach your target faster.

->[!NOTE]
+!!! note

->If you already have "[Enable SMB Always](#enable-smb-always)" on, this feature is redundant and does not need to be configured.
+    If you already have "[Enable SMB Always](#enable-smb-always)" on, this feature is redundant and does not need to be configured.

 ## Enable SMB After Carbs
 SMBs will be enabled if you had carbs within the last 6 hours to help with meal spikes.

->[!NOTE]
+!!! note

->If you already have "[Enable SMB Always](#enable-smb-always)" on, this feature is redundent and does not need to be configured.
+    If you already have "[Enable SMB Always](#enable-smb-always)" on, this feature is redundent and does not need to be configured.

 ## Allow SMB With High Temptarget
 By default, Trio will not allow SMBs if you have a temporary blood glucose target set above 5.5 mmol/L (100 mg/dL), even if "[Enable SMB Always](#enable-smb-always)" is toggled on.
 Toggling this feature ON will disable that safety check and not prevent SMBs when a high temporary target is set, as long as SMBs are otherwise enabled.